 You, Me, Story!

-The project will link in with learning on the Sustainable Development Goals.
 We believe in the power of storytelling and music in shaping the understanding towards a deeply sensory approach.
-In the process, children will be upskilled in storytelling and singing techniques.
+In the process, children will be upskilled in storytelling and character creation techniques.

-- Tailored resources that focus on SDGs 3 (good health and wellbeing), 4 (quality education), 5 (gender equality) and 10 (reducing inequalities).
-The resources will be aimed at young people in KS3 and is accompanied by adult-level thinking, information and guidance for teachers to inform the knowledge- acquisition, activities and exercises for children.
+- Tailored resources that focuses on SDGs 3 (good health and wellbeing), 4 (quality education), 5 (gender equality) and 10 (reducing inequalities).
+The resources will be aimed at young people in KS3 and is accompanied by adult-level thinking, information and guidance for educators to inform the knowledge- acquisition, activities and exercises for children.

-- A CPD for teachers on how to use the resources.
+- A CPD for educators on how to use the resources.
 Focusing on developing their confidence in teaching about these issues with a holistic approach.

 If you have any questions or want to be part of the project, please contact us at email@example.com.

 Alex Etchart is an Anglo-Uruguayan social artist and multi-instrumentalist composer working in the UK and beyond.
 Raised in the South American folk tradition and born in the UK, Alex brings those sounds of fire and hope to contemporary social movements amplifying the voice of marginalised groups and social justice campaigns.
 Alex will be consulting on writing the resources and the training.